denis-stepanov/advent/README.md

 Supported on Raspberry Pi using [HiFiBerry Digi+ I/O](https://www.hifiberry.com/shop/boards/hifiberry-digi-io/) sound card.

 ![HiFiBerry Digi+ I/O](https://user-images.githubusercontent.com/22733222/180579980-93eefddf-c048-4be8-a4f6-eb30380d9b17.jpg)

+With this card, one can use optical TOSLINK or coaxial RCA cables.
+I use an optical one, but RCA should work the same.

 Setup compiled on the basis of the [original installation instruction](https://www.hifiberry.com/docs/software/configuring-linux-3-18-x/):